SINTEF/Muscade.jl/docs/src/index.md

 ```

 !!! info
     `Muscade.jl` is under development.
-    - New versions may introduce breaking changes in user and element APIs.
-    - Graphics generation will be revised.
-    - New solvers will be added.
+New solvers will be added.

 # [Purpose](@id purpose)